Molecular dissection of viral genomes for future antiviral treatments

 2. Ion channels

-Functional Characterization
+WP3: Functional Characterization

-The newly identified internalizing proteins may transfer a molecular Trojan horse, a toxin payload, into infected cells.
-This will be tested with a generic fusion-toxin protein (Mode A).
+Segments showing promising transmembrane and/or internalization motifs will be expressed, functionally characterized, and evaluated in proof-of-modality assays.
+The newly identified internalizing proteins may transfer a molecular Trojan horse, a toxin payload, into infected cells, which will be tested with a generic fusion-toxin protein (Mode A).

 The potential viral ion channels (viroporins) will be tested for their ability to mediate a current via the formation of ion pores (Mode B).

-Drug Discovery
+WP4: Drug Discovery

 In WP4, the internalizing transmembrane proteins passing the WP1-3 attrition will be utilized for initial drug discovery and fusion-toxin protein design.
+Through co-internalization with the viral transmembrane protein, the toxins may prevent long-term pathologies by eradicating the virus.

 The novel viroporins will be screened for inhibition using ion channel drugs regulatory approved for other purposes.
-This ensures fast access to the market through drug repurposing, allowing for the prevention and treatment of acute virus pathology.
+This ensures fast access to the market through drug repurposing, allowing for prevention and treatment of acute virus pathology.

 Conclusion